Introduction to Kathog Rigzin Chenpo Rinpoche

 9. Hua Zhi Rinpoche, “Song of the Way of Compassion.”

-12. An abridged explanation of Jimerimpa’s “Song of Cause and Effect”.
+12. Brief explanation of Ji Mei Lingpa’s “Song of Karma and Effect”

-16. “The Wonderful Way of Wisdom” Dzogchen Long Chenning performed the ritual teachings in advance
+16. “The Wonderful Way of Wisdom” Dzogchen Long Qinning gave a lecture on the ritual in advance

-18. “The Thirteen Buddha-Figures of Guru Rinpoche (Siddhi Treasure House)”
+18. “The Thirteen Buddha of the Lotus Master (Siddhi Treasure House)”

 19. “The Yoga Method of the Void Hidden Guru”